dayz9998jp/ASM/README.md

 **Additional**, it is now possible to **connect** to `Arma Server Monitor` **from remote**.
 To do that, you need `ArmaServerMonitor.exe` on the remote device too and configure it per start params.
-Default start params for `ArmaServerMonitor.exe` are: `-server -h127.0.0.1 -p24000`
+Default start params for `ArmaServerMonitor.exe` are: `-server -n1 -h127.0.0.1 -p24000`
-This means it starts per default as monitoring server and listens at TCP port 24000.
+This means, it starts per default as monitoring server and listens at TCP port 24000, max. allowed clients = 1.

 Example for client configuration:

     ArmaServerMonitor.exe -client -h201.178.1.102 -p24000

-That means it starts as monitoring client and tries periodical to connect to your monitoring server at 201.178.1.102:24000.
+That means it starts as monitoring client and tries periodical to connect/read to/from your monitoring server at 201.178.1.102:24000.
 (If your server is firewall protected, you have to open TCP port on server)

 **If you prefer to run your DS instance(s) as service, you have to start ArmaServerMonitor with admin rights**